yetazero/TelegramFeedbackBot/README.md

 # TelegramFeedbackBot v0.5.1

-An easy-to-use Telegram bot for collecting user feedback, now significantly enhanced with a graphical management tool and even more features for richer interaction and control.
+An easy-to-use Telegram bot for collecting user feedback, now enhanced with a graphical management tool and even more features for richer interaction and control.
 This application provides a simple graphical interface (Telegram Bot Manager) to manage your Telegram bot.
 It allows you to start and stop the bot, configure its settings, and now offers enhanced communication capabilities with users.

 ## New in v0.5.1:

+Telegram Feedback Bot: New Features in Version 0.5.1

+Version 0.5.1 significantly enhances the bot's functionality and usability, making it more convenient and feature-rich.

 **Expanded Message and User Management:**